COVID-Crypto Relief Fund

 The COVID-Crypto Relief Fund (Crypto Relief) was announced on 24 April 2021 during the second wave of the COVID-19 pandemic in India.
 India Crypto Relief Fund was founded by Sandeep Nailwal.

 About the fund

 All the donations are held in crypto wallets under a special entity in UAE - IN COVID SUPPORT FZE LLC.
 All wallet details - including the amounts collected under each cryptocurrency - are available to view publicly.

 In August 2021, the fund signed a deal with UNICEF India to procure 160 million syringes.
 By mid-October 2021, the fund had "disbursed $36.28 million out of the $429.59 million collected till now in 10 different cryptocurrencies".
-Vitalik Buterin, Bret Lee and Balaji Srinivasan are among the contributors.
+Vitalik Buterin, Brett Lee and Balaji Srinivasan are among the contributors.
 Market volatility is also a challenge.